sartioli/Publisher-auto-register/README.md

 chmod 777 ./auto-unregister.sh

 ```
-The scripts must be downloaded and executed from the home directory of the Publisher (the same directory where the folder "resources" is located), the same path used after exiting the "publisher_wizard" upon login.
+The scripts must be executed with sudo privileges and for the Publishers resources it uses the default absolute path /hone/ubuntu.